dostavro/omf_sfa/Installation.md

 Configuration
 -------------

-Edit the configuration file (OMF_SFA_HOME/etc/omf-sfa/omf-sfa-am.yaml).
+This file OMF_SFA_HOME/etc/omf-sfa/omf-sfa-am.yaml, is the central configuration file of omf-sfa.
 At first, you are able to use nitlab.inf.uth.gr as xmpp server.
-In case you want to use your own one, you can change it here.
+In case you want to use your own one, you can change it here [tutorial for xmpp](http://mytestbed.net/doc/omf/file.set_up_communication_server.html).

     % cd $OMF_SFA_HOME/etc/omf-sfa
-    % vim omf-sfa-am.yaml
+    % nano omf-sfa-am.yaml

 Database
 --------